neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

   - `stats::Dictionary`, counter information, such as db-hits etc.
   - `plan::Dictionary`, plan result.
   - `profile::Dictionary`, profile result.
-  - `notifications::Dictionary`, any notification generated during execution of this statement.
+  - `notifications::List<Dictionary>`, a list of all notifications generated during execution of this statement.
+Might be omitted if no notifications exist.
   - `db::String`, the database name where the query was executed.

 Example 1: